Maximum Likelihood Degrees of Brownian Motion Tree Models: Star Trees and Root Invariance

-\begin{theorem} The ML-degree of the BMT model on a star tree on $n + 1$ leaves is $2^{n+1} - 2(n+1) -1$. \end{theorem}
+\begin{theorem} The ML-degree of the Brownian motion tree model on a star tree on $n + 1$ leaves is $2^{n+1} - 2(n+1) -1$. \end{theorem}

-While computing the ML-degree for trees with multiple internal nodes remains challenging, consolidate the problem to classes of trees with the same unlabeled, unrooted tree topology.
+While computing the ML-degree for trees with multiple internal nodes remains challenging, the next result consolidates the problem to classes of trees with the same unlabeled, unrooted tree~topology.

-\begin{theorem} BMT models on phylogenetic trees with the same unlabeled, unrooted tree topology have the same ML-degree. \end{theorem}
+\begin{theorem} Brownian motion tree models on phylogenetic trees with the same unlabeled, unrooted tree topology have the same ML-degree. \end{theorem}

 The proofs of these theorems rely on the toric geometry of the inverse linear space of $\mathcal{L}_\T$ under the change of variables given by Sturmfels, Uhler, and Zwiernik \cite{SUZ20} (see \Cref{thm:SUZ}), and monomial parametrization provided previously by Boege et al. \cite{boege2021reciprocal} (see \Cref{thm:brownian_toric}).
 This parametrization, called the \emph{path parametrization}, assigns to each edge $e$ in the tree a parameter $\theta_e$ and allows us to write each concentration matrix $K_\T$ in $\mathcal{L}_\T^{-1}$ as a function of the parameters~$\theta_e$, which we call $K_\T(\theta)$.
 Towards this end, we compute the degree of this parametrization in \Cref{thm:degree}, which allows us compute the ML-degree by counting the solutions in the new parameters.
 Though we focus on ML-degrees for star trees in the present work, we envision that \Cref{thm:degree} will be useful for future work towards computing ML-degrees for arbitrary trees.